Skip to main content

 • Logs collection from Azure Monitor using our Azure Event Hubs source.

-You must explicitly enable diagnostic settings for each Azure Database for PostgreSQL server you want to monitor.
+You must explicitly enable diagnostic settings for each Azure Database for the PostgreSQL server you want to monitor.
 You can forward logs to the same event hub provided they satisfy the limitations and permissions as described here.

 When you configure the event hubs source or HTTP source, plan your source category to ease the querying process.
 A hierarchical approach allows you to make use of wildcards.
 For example: Azure/DatabaseForPostgreSQL/Logs, Azure/DatabaseForPostgreSQL/Metrics.

 • location.
-The region to which the resource name belongs to.
+The region the resource name belongs to.

 • subscription_id.
 ID associated with a subscription where the resource is present.